andrewangelle/vitest-mock-socket/README.md

 ## Vitest matchers

-`vitest-mock-socket` registers custom vitest matchers to ease running assertions on received messages:
+Custom vitest matchers are included to ease running assertions on received messages:

 #### .toReceiveMessage
 An async matcher that waits for the next message received by the the mocked websocket server, and asserts its content.
 It will time out with a helpful message after 1000ms.